 Basilica di San Lorenzo

 Towering over the city of Florence sits the Basilica di San Lorenzo, one of the city’s oldest Cathedrals.
-This must-see destination was finished in 393 AD, lending to its incredible history, and is just waiting to be explored.
-The Basilica di San Lorenzo is one of the many historical cathedrals and churches that you’ll find in both Florence and Italy as a whole.
+This must-see destination was finished in 393 AD, lending to its incredible history, and is just waiting to be explored on your own or a guided tour.
+The Basilica di San Lorenzo is one of the many historical cathedrals and churches you’ll find in both Florence and Italy as a whole.
 So if you enjoy this kind of experience, then a trip to Italy is perfect for you.

 The cathedral was a stronghold for the Medici family and is a part of their fascinating history.
 One example is the Medici Chapel, which was supposed to have the Holy Sepulchre at its center, but plans to purchase it and then steal it failed.
 In addition to a fascinating museum dedicated to its history and rich storytelling, the cathedral is still a place of worship, displaying sculptures by Donatello and Michaelangelo (to name a few!).